andrakis/Stackful/README.md

 Everything else the VM requires will be implemented with these two basic constructs.

-Some additional data types implemented with these constructs (PROPOSAL):
+Some additional data types implemented with these constructs (PARTIALLY IMPLEMENTED):

 * `(0, 42)` - A reference to the atom table, item 42